 Addre SS

 Date

 Witnes ss: Name:

 Address:

 Signature:

 Date:

-31. TEND ERQUESTIONNAIRE Please
+31. TEND ER QUESTIONNAIRE Please

-fill in b block letters.
+fill in block letters.

 1. Full na ames of tenderer

-2. ldress of tenderer to which tender correspondence is to ppointed below) o be sent (unless an agent has
+2. ldress of tenderer to which tender correppointed below) espondence is to be sent (unless an agent has 3

-3. Teleph one number (s) of tenderer
+3. Teleph none number (s) of tenderer

 4. Telex address of tenderer

-5. Name of tenderer's representative to be contacted on matter s of the tender during the tender period
+•••••

-1
+5. acted on matters of the tender during the tender der period

-6. s of tenderer's nominated agent (if any) to receive tender does not have his registered address in Kenya (name
+6. Detail s of tenderer's nominated agent (if any) to receive tender notices.
+This is essential in Kenya (name, address, telephone, telex) if the

-Signature of
+Signature e of

 Tende rer

-Make copy and deliver to : (Name of Employer)
+Make copy and deliver to: (Name of Employer)